Home Blog Google Ads

 Classic remarketing

-Show Display ads to people who visited your site but did not make contact.
-Invest only 5–10% of your budget here.
+Show Display Network ads to people who visited your site but didn’t get in touch.
+Invest only 5-10% of your budget here.
 The most effective messages are gentle reminders with a specific incentive:

 “Still looking for a plumber?
-Free call-out charge this week.”
+No call-out charge this week on your first visit.”

-• Visited your contact page but did not submit the form
+• Visited your contact page but didn’t submit the form

 • Spent more than 2 minutes on your services page

-Demand Gen and Promoted Pins on Google Maps (2025 update)
+Demand Gen and Promoted Pins in Google Maps (2025 update)

-Demand Gen campaigns — which replaced Video Action Campaigns in 2024 — added Google Maps as a selectable channel in 2025.
-You can show navigation “Promoted Pins” to users moving near your business, similar to Waze ads but within Google Maps.
+Demand Gen campaigns added Google Maps as a selectable channel in 2025.
+You can show navigation “Promoted Pins” to users moving near your business, similar to Waze ads but inside Google Maps.

-For businesses with a physical presence (restaurants, clinics, workshops, shops), this is a foot traffic lever with competitive CPCs compared to search.
-Demand Gen campaigns with local objectives reported on average +20% more conversions in the first 2025 launches.
+For businesses with a physical presence (restaurants, clinics, garages, shops), this is a strong driver of foot traffic with competitive CPCs compared to Search.
+Demand Gen campaigns with local objectives reported an average +20% increase in conversions in the early 2025 launches (Search Engine Land, 2025).

 Scale with Performance Max and Waze

-When your Search campaigns are well optimised and you have at least 30 monthly conversions, it is time to expand with Performance Max (PMax).
+Once your Search campaigns are well-optimised and you have at least 30 monthly conversions, it’s time to expand with Performance Max (PMax).

 What PMax does